 Who are the staff caring for my child

-All our staff are 19+ years old (the majority are in their mid-twenties).
+All our staff are 19+ years old.
 Many are studying or working in related fields such as education, social work, or therapeutic recreation.
 The common thread amongst all staff members- they love kids, and are looking to make the world a more inclusive and welcoming place for all.

 There are two key qualities that we’re looking for when we recruit staff- a good head and a good heart.
 We seek out individuals who are compassionate, eager to learn from others, and who aren’t afraid to try different approaches (even if it means failing!).
 We look for individuals who can see the good in others, who seek out the silver lining in any situation, and who are ready to take a deep breath and try again.
 We know these are the qualities that parents, grandparents, and caregivers lean on to care for our campers, so we seek out these qualities in our staff.